 - Once neglect of duty of care has been established, a slip and fall attorney will present evidence detailing how this failure caused the accident and what physical injuries resulted from the accident.

 Absent situations in which a landowner seeks to intentionally hurt someone (frequently called an “intentional” tort), slip and fall cases in Missouri are evaluated using so-called “ordinary” negligence principles.
-This means that the injured party must prove that the owner or possessor of the premises was legally negligent.
-To determine whether a property owner is negligent is, unfortunately, more complicated than it might appear on the surface.
+This means that the injured party’s slip and fall lawyer must prove that the owner or possessor of the premises was legally negligent.
+To determine whether a property owner is negligent is, unfortunately, more complicated for a slip and fall lawyer than it might appear on the surface.
 Courts, and Missouri courts in particular, have laid out a four-part test that can help in making this determination.
 Importantly, the injured party has the burden of proving that the property owner was negligent, meaning that all of the elements of the test, described more fully below, must be proven to, more likely than not, have actually occurred.

 Establishing “Duty of Care”

 First, courts ask whether a duty or “duty of care” exists to protect against the injuries that occurred.
-This element is frequently the most significant and difficult-to-prove element in Missouri slip and fall cases.
+This element is frequently the most significant and difficult-to-prove element for slip and fall attorneys in Missouri slip and fall cases.
 Some attorneys refer to this issue as the “notice” requirement in slip and fall cases, because another way to phrase this question is to ask whether the owner had “notice” or should have had notice that something was wrong with his or her property.

 “Duty” in this context does not necessarily mean an easily recognizable obligation that the property owner is aware of, nor are most “duties” written in statutes.
 Instead, slip and fall cases rely on a broad swath of judge-made or judge-derived laws known as the “common law.”
 In Missouri, as in nearly all other states, court decisions have defined the duties that property owners must adhere to in order for these owners to avoid being legally negligent.
 These standards have, broadly, been collected in a document called the “Restatement of Torts,” which attempts to define duty in various circumstances.
 In the case of a “invitee” (in general, a “business visitor” who has been invited onto the property, like a customer who has been invited to shop at a store), a property owner is liable if he “knows or by the exercise of reasonable care would discover” a dangerous condition on the property, and should “expect that [the visitor] will not discover or realize the condition,” and the owner actually “fails to exercise reasonable care to protect [the customer] against the danger.”

-A classic example illustrating the concept of a legal duty owed by property owners towards entrants to their property cam be found in the Missouri case of Sheil v.
+A classic example illustrating the concept of a legal duty owed by property owners towards entrants to their property can be found in the Missouri case of Sheil v.
 T.G. & Y. Stores, 781 S.W.2d 779 (Mo.
 1989).
 In Sheil, the injured party, Sheil, was in the property owner’s store when he tripped over a box he had not seen, and fell to the floor, ultimately injuring himself.
 Sheil claimed that he had overheard employees, and perhaps the manager of the store, noting that the box shouldn’t be located there, and that there was a “place for those things” somewhere else in the store.
-Sheil, however, was unable to show who had placed the box in the aisle, for how long the box had been in the aisle, and whether other employees or customers had seen the box prior to Sheil tripping over it.
+Sheil’s slip and fall lawyer, however, was unable to show who had placed the box in the aisle, for how long the box had been in the aisle, and whether other employees or customers had seen the box prior to Sheil tripping over it.
 At trial, a jury found that the store was legally negligent, and awarded Sheil damages.
-On appeal, the trial court reversed, holding, essentially, that the store was not under a legal duty to Sheil because Sheil was unable to prove for how long the box had been on the floor of the store.
+On appeal, the trial court reversed, holding, essentially, that the store was not under a legal duty to Sheil because Sheil’s slip and fall lawyer was unable to prove for how long the box had been on the floor of the store.
 Sheil appealed the case to the Missouri Supreme Court.